KevTango/Cawthron-Accelerometer-Chain/README.md

 ## Author: Kevin Tang

-### I wrote this code for Cawthron during my internship, it is to measure the acceleration at 10 different points of the mussel farm rope and to log the data on a single SD card.
+### I wrote this code for Cawthron Institute during my internship, it is to measure the acceleration at 10 different points of the mussel farm rope and to log the data on a single SD card.

 The file has two folders: